oujifei/pneuduino/examples/README.md

 * [08 I2C Accelerometer and Gyroscope](./AccelerometerGyroscope)
 * [09 Serial IO with Computer](./SerialIO)
 ### Pneumatic Logic and Circuits
 Pneumatic logic uses air pressure to convey information.
 Pneuduino can be programmed to emulate logic gates and circuits.
-TBD.
 * [10 NOT Gate](./NotGate)
 * [11 AND Gate](./AndGate)
 * [12 OR Gate](./OrGate)